-Situation Length of leave The death of: - your partner; - your child residing at home (including a step- or foster child).
-From the day of decease up to and including the day of the funeral.
-The death of: - a parent (including parents-in-law, step- and foster parents); - a grandparent; - your child not residing at home (including a step- or foster child or a child by marriage); - your brother or sister (including brother- and sister-in-law, half-, step-and foster brother/-sister); - a grandchild.
-One day and a second day to attend the funeral.
+Situation Length of leave The death of: your partner your own child, a step-child or foster child living with you From the day of decease up to and including the day of the funeral.
+The death of: - a parent-in-law, foster parent or step-parent - a grandparent - your own child, a step-child, foster child or child related by marriage not living with you - a half-, step- or foster brother or sister, brother- or sister-in-law - a grandchild One day and a second day to attend the funeral.
 If you have been appointed to arrange the funeral: from the day of decease up to and including the day of the funeral.